davidh-cyberark/toolshed/README.md

 1. git clone toolshed
 2. cd toolshed
-3. cd into the bin directory
+3. cd into the `cmd/provengine` directory
 4. Make copies of the pasconfig-example.toml, awsconfig-example.toml, and conjurconfig-example.toml files (See the next section "Configuration Files" for detailed explanation of each field.)
    1. cp pasconfig-example.toml pasconfig.toml
    2. cp awsconfig-example.toml awsconfig.toml